pvs-hd-tea/PyTypes/docs/workflow/annotating.md

 * ImportUnionTransformer - Transforms the CST by adding the Import-From node to import `Union` from `typing` (`from typing import Union`) if the corresponding code contains a type hint which uses `Union`.
 Used by the stub file generator to add the missing import in the stub CST as `mypy.stubgen` annotates with `Union`, but does not add the corresponding import.

+These transformers all derive from `cst.CSTTransformer`; if a new transformer needs to be made, then deriving from this class is sufficient to reuse said transformer in an annotation generator.

 ### Type Hint Generators